jasmas/wordMerge/README.md

 Due to the interactive nature of the script, it works best for a regular merge.
 If you opt to rebase using this merge driver, it will work, but there will be a manual, interactive merge step for each change, which can be a tedious and redundant process.

+The script requires tracking the windows open in Microsoft Word and, in order to accomplish this, begins by closing all open documents and saving changes.
+It is best to close all open documents, or ensure that Microsoft Word is not running prior to beginning a merge.

 TODO
 ----